Are you a serial houseplant killer? I can help you!!

 In nature, some plants grow at the bottom of larger plants, so they only receive dappled or highly diffused light.
-Just like in the wild, many houseplants can thrive in low-light because they can tolerate it.
+However, just like in the wild, many houseplants can thrive in low-light because they can tolerate it.
+Keep in mind that houseplants are basically ongoing science projects.
+Sometimes things work, and sometimes things don’t because there are many variables for caring for houseplants.

 Even if you feel like you’re a houseplant serial killer, I know that you can parent the lushest, most beautiful, and abundant houseplants!
 I’m ROOT-ing for you to make it happen, AND I am happy to share 10 houseplants that are easy to care for and need almost zero sunlight.
 I am passionate about caring for my houseplants, and I hope my advice can help others.